Arla Oy

 Arla Oy is one of the largest food manufacturers in Finland, holding a leading position in the dairy sector in Finland.
-It's a subsidiary of Danish-Swedish company Arla Foods.
+It is a subsidiary of Danish-Swedish company Arla Foods.

 History

-The group, incorporated in 1907, owns and operates production plants in Finland (Sipoo, Lapinjärvi, Kuusamo, Kitee and Urjala), Sweden (Åhus, formerly operated by Åhus Glass) and Lithuania (Mazeikiai).
+The group, incorporated in 1907, owns and operates production plants in Finland (Sipoo, Lapinjärvi, Kuusamo, Kitee and Urjala), Sweden (Åhus, formerly operated by Åhus Glass) and Lithuania (Mažeikiai).
 It has a comprehensive sales and distribution network in Finland as well as in the neighbouring markets of Sweden and the Baltic countries.
 The group head offices are located in Sipoo near Helsinki.

 In 2003, Ingman sold part of its ice-cream operations to Nestlé, to be operated under Svenska Glasskiosken.